AI4Bharat/indicnlp_catalog/README.md

+# :bookmark: The Indic NLP Catalog
-# A Catalog of Resources for Indian Language NLP
+_A Catalog of Resources for Indian Language NLP_

-This repository is an attempt to **collaboratively** build the **most comprehensive** catalog of NLP datasets, models and other resources for all languages of the Indian subcontinent.
+The **Indic NLP Catalog** repository is an attempt to **collaboratively** build the **most comprehensive** catalog of NLP datasets, models and other resources for all languages of the Indian subcontinent.

 _Please suggest any other resources you may be aware of.
 Raise a pull request or an issue to add more resources to the catalog.
 Put the proposed entry in the following format:_